fredrikaverpil/fredrikaverpil.github.io/content/blog/2023-03-29-dependabot-and-merge-queues.md

 I'm fortunate to work at a company who owns a GitHub organization, and right now [merge queues](https://github.blog/changelog/2023-02-08-pull-request-merge-queue-public-beta/) is in beta for GitHub organizations.
 By enabling this (in the repo settings[^1]) I can queue up all these dependabot PRs for merging in one go.

-[^1]: By the way, you can set up merge queues to employ a "rebase and merge" method :material-star-face:.
+[^1]: By the way, you can set up merge queues to employ a "rebase and merge" method.

 Let's write a little script!